azjezz/http-normalizer/README.md

 ## License

-The Http-normalizer Project is open-sourced software licensed under the MIT-licensed.
+The Http Normalizer Project is open-sourced software licensed under the MIT-licensed.